radiant-rstats/docs/model/app/dtree.md

 * To see this help file click the <i class="fa fa-question" ></i> icon
 * To generate a report about the decision tree in the _R > Report_ tab click the <i class="fa fa-edit" ></i> icon
-* Select `Decisions to evaluate`
+* Select one or more `Decisions to evaluate`
 * Select variables in `Sensitivity to changes in`.
-These variables must be defined in the decision tree structure in the _Model_ tab
+These variables must be defined in the `variables` section of the decision tree structure in the _Model_ tab
 * Enter the minimum, maximum, and step size for the selected variable and press the <i class="fa fa-plus"></i> icon
-* Press `Evaluate sensitity` to generate results and the plot
+* Press `Evaluate sensitivity` to generate results and the plot
 * Click the download icon in the top right of your browser to _print_ either the initial or final plot to a pdf-file

 ## The decision tree editor